SpitFire-666/AndroidThemes/README.md

 - Windows 2000 grey: ```D4D0C8``` / R212, G208, B200

 ## Windows XP Theme
-- Font:
+- Font: ```TAHOMA.TTF```, size 8.
+Note that modern Tahoma is different - so here's a conversion of the original Win2k Tahoma: https://github.com/SpitFire-666/AndroidThemes/blob/main/Tahoma-Win2k.ttf
-- Wallpaper:
+- Wallpaper: BLISS.JPG
 - WinXP "Grey": ```FBFBFC```
 - WinXP Grey (classic theme):
+- WinXP Blue: ```235EDC```
+- Notes: I had to hunt down a Windows Messenger (remember that!?) .exe, because it's missing from newer versions of WinXP 🤔 It took a lot of digging to even find the name of the .exe ```wmsmsgs.exe``` which is [here](https://archive.org/details/WindowsXPProfessional64BitCorporateEdition).
+Then I had to expand.exe the file 🙃

 ## Windows 7 Theme

 ## Windows 8 Theme
-- We don't talk about Windows 8 here!
+- NO!

 ## Windows 10/11 Theme